Kadekomst/Kady-Fast-Notes/README.md

 3. Go to Plugins -> Downloaded
 4. Find "Kady Fast Notes" plugin and hit "Activate" button.

-# Installation in WordPress Directory repo.
+# Installation from WordPress Directory repo.
-That's a pity that there is no support for this installation method right now.
+That's a pity that there is no support for this installation method now.
 Kady Fast Notes will be added to WordPress Directory repo in nearest future.